 - the Unified Approach to Assessing Children’s Needs, in Ireland

-It is designed for all those working with children from pre-birth to 19 with emerging or known additional or complex needs/disabilities, including Looked-After Children and those in need of protection.
+It is designed for all those working with children and young people from pre-birth to 19 with emerging or known additional or complex needs/disabilities, including Looked-After Children and those in need of protection.

 The approach has additional responsibilities for young people who have been in the care of the States of Jersey and young people in transition to adult services.

-It is the vehicle for delivering the four outcomes of the forthcoming Children’s Plan for Jersey:
+It is the vehicle for delivering the four outcomes of the Children’s Plan for Jersey:

 - that all children in Jersey grow up safely